yangh567/level4-project/timelog.md

 * *1 minute* writing timelog

 ## 3 March 2020 Wednesday
-* *1 hour* get the classification accuracy of each gene displayed
+* *1 hour* get the classification accuracy of each gene displayed and realized the evaluation metric is not enough
 * *1 minute* writing timelog

 ## 4 March 2020 Thursday